A circular solution for nitrogen fertiliser

 At the same time, wastewater treatment plants remove nitrogen from wastewater.
 With today’s bacteria-based methods, this nitrogen is simply released back into the air and goes to waste.

 With the Aqua2N technology, by contrast, the nitrogen is recovered.
 It can be used immediately to produce fertilisers with reduced climate impact compared to traditional production, creating a loop.
 Also, no laughing gas (N2O) is produced.

 EasyMining’s Aqua2N process recovers the nitrogen present in sludge liquor, the liquid which remains when the solids in sewage sludge have been separated out at the wastewater treatment plant.
-A so-called adsorption chemical captures the nitrogen and makes it possible to harvest it as crystals.
-The captured nitrogen is then recovered as a fertiliser in a form instantly applicable by the agricultural industry, while the adsorption agent is simply used again.
+A precipitant captures the nitrogen and makes it possible to harvest it as crystals.
+The captured nitrogen is then recovered as a fertiliser in a form instantly applicable by the agricultural industry, while the precipitant agent is simply used again.

 There is no shortage of nitrogen, as 78% of our atmosphere is made up of it.
 The problem, instead, is that nitrogen fertiliser is produced using a method invented more than 100 years ago and very harmful to the climate.
 Studies show that nitrogen fertiliser is responsible for more than 2% of total global climate emissions, largely because this method requires fossil gas to be burned.

 These emissions can be avoided when wastewater treatment plants switch to the Aqua2N technology and start producing nitrogen fertiliser in a circular fashion.
 In addition, Aqua2N causes no emissions of nitrous oxide, laughing gas, which is a harmful side effect of today’s bacterial methods.
 Laughing gas is one of the worst greenhouse gases, up to 300 times as powerful as carbon dioxide.